GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 There are two ways to remove existing Named Contacts from your organization:

 1) Make Basic User: this downgrades the user's status from Named User to regular User.
 The user will no longer be able to see and open tickets on the company's behalf, and will lose the ability to create private tickets, upload attachments, and set ticket priority.

-2) Dactivate Account: this will completely deactivate the users account.
+2) Deactivate Account: this will completely deactivate the users account.
 If the user tries to login to Gluu support using this account they will get an error message telling them their account has been deactivated.

-Of the two options, deactivating the account is more severe and should be used should no longer have an account associated with the customer organization.
+Of the two options, deactivating the account is more severe and should be used when the user in question should no longer have an account associated with the customer organization.

 # Adding / Removing Partner organizations